hausdorff/davidbalbert.github.com/_posts/2013-07-26-the-obvious-python-parser.md

 This means that the `<|>` operator should have lower precedence than both the `<~>` and the `==>` operators.
 In other words, the very last thing to get evaluated should be the `<|>`.

 And indeed this is how the parsing library we're using works.

+Aside from that, the new expression `eps ""` matches "no token", or more liberally, "nothing".
+If you know about CFGs, this is the equivalent of epsilon.
+It is basically saying "there's no `from`" clause.

+The expression `ter "from"` just matches the keyword `from`.

 ## Running the parse